eclements/portalcheckmini/README.md

 * [JSWaiter](https://www.swtestacademy.com/selenium-wait-javascript-angular-ajax/) - by By Onur Baskirt.
 For Javascript and Jquery waits in Selenium (included as a class)

 ## Support
-Contact me via LinkedIn for support: [Eric Clements](https://www.linkedin.com/in/eric-clements-15591613)
+For support or questions contact [Eric Clements](https://www.linkedin.com/in/eric-clements-15591613)

 ## References
 The following articles and examples were used to build PortalCheckMini.
 It is recommended to familiarise yourself with these articles to use PortalCheckMini: